ABOUT KIRK LEE AEDER

 I grew up in La Jolla, California.
 My first photographs were taken in 1969 when I was ten years old, and featured the black sand beaches and volcanoes of Hawaii’s Big Island.
 Six years later I had my first photo published in a national magazine.
 Surfing photography became my initial forte, and from there everything just skyrocketed.
 Before long no subject matter was off limits; underwater, scenic panoramas, aerial, lifestyle, sports, cuisine, and event photography.

 Extensive traveling expanded my photographic horizons even further, while fueling my desire to also become a writer.
 Currently I have several hundred print articles to my credit, and have authored two books; The Great Hawaii Sports Journal, and Child Of The Storm.
 My long tenure has taken me through the evolution of the profession; from print film to digital and from manual focus to auto focus.
 This counts for a lot, especially when it comes to interpreting someone’s photographic ability and experience.
-It’s no irony that in 1993 I ended up returning to the Big Island and have lived here ever since.
+It’s no irony that in 1985 I ended up returning to Hawaii, first to Maui, then to the Big Island in 1993 where I have lived ever since.
 Life has truly come full circle for me, while my photography continues at a very high level.